Dear reader of ADxS.org, please excuse the disruption.

 1. Automatic and controlled attention

 Directed attention is controlled top-down2 and is associated with concentration and effort in difficult or uninteresting tasks (e.g. tax return, cleaning the bathroom, boring homework).
-Directed attention is mediated by executive functions3, which are not automatically called up but are cognitively coordinated.
+Directed attention is mediated by executive functions3, which are not automatically retrieved but cognitively coordinated.
 Executive functions are impaired in ADHD.

 2. Attention problems in ADHD are located in the PFC